Venator Materials PLC (NYSE:VNTR) Expected to Announce Quarterly Sales of $462.76 Million

-Equities research analysts expect Venator Materials PLC (NYSE:VNTR) to announce $462.76 million in sales for the current quarter, Zacks Investment Research reports.
-Two analysts have made estimates for Venator Materials’ earnings.
-The lowest sales estimate is $453.66 million and the highest is $471.86 million.
-Venator Materials reported sales of $526.00 million in the same quarter last year, which would suggest a negative year over year growth rate of 12%.
-The firm is scheduled to issue its next quarterly earnings results before the market opens on Thursday, November 5th.
+Equities analysts expect Venator Materials PLC (NYSE:VNTR) to announce sales of $462.76 million for the current fiscal quarter, according to Zacks.
+Two analysts have provided estimates for Venator Materials’ earnings.
+The highest sales estimate is $471.86 million and the lowest is $453.66 million.
+Venator Materials posted sales of $526.00 million in the same quarter last year, which would indicate a negative year-over-year growth rate of 12%.
+The company is scheduled to issue its next earnings results before the market opens on Thursday, November 5th.

-According to Zacks, analysts expect that Venator Materials will report full year sales of $1.89 billion for the current fiscal year, with estimates ranging from $1.87 billion to $1.93 billion.
-For the next financial year, analysts anticipate that the business will post sales of $2.00 billion, with estimates ranging from $1.87 billion to $2.05 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Venator Materials.
+On average, analysts expect that Venator Materials will report full-year sales of $1.89 billion for the current financial year, with estimates ranging from $1.87 billion to $1.93 billion.
+For the next fiscal year, analysts expect that the business will post sales of $2.00 billion, with estimates ranging from $1.87 billion to $2.05 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that follow Venator Materials.

-Venator Materials (NYSE:VNTR) last posted its quarterly earnings results on Tuesday, August 4th.
-The company reported ($0.03) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.08) by $0.05.
-The company had revenue of $456.00 million for the quarter, compared to the consensus estimate of $448.53 million.
-Venator Materials had a negative net margin of 10.36% and a positive return on equity of 0.99%.
+Venator Materials (NYSE:VNTR) last announced its quarterly earnings results on Tuesday, August 4th.
+The company reported ($0.03) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.08) by $0.05.
+The company had revenue of $456.00 million during the quarter, compared to the consensus estimate of $448.53 million.
+Venator Materials had a positive return on equity of 0.99% and a negative net margin of 10.36%.

-A number of institutional investors have recently modified their holdings of VNTR.
-State Street Corp grew its holdings in Venator Materials by 7.9% during the 1st quarter.
-State Street Corp now owns 120,937 shares of the company’s stock worth $208,000 after acquiring an additional 8,816 shares in the last quarter.
-Valeo Financial Advisors LLC bought a new stake in shares of Venator Materials in the 2nd quarter valued at about $72,000.
-Creative Planning boosted its holdings in shares of Venator Materials by 195.4% in the 2nd quarter.
-Creative Planning now owns 90,700 shares of the company’s stock valued at $162,000 after buying an additional 60,000 shares in the last quarter.
-UBS Group AG boosted its holdings in shares of Venator Materials by 9,195.6% in the 2nd quarter.
-UBS Group AG now owns 44,526 shares of the company’s stock valued at $80,000 after buying an additional 44,047 shares in the last quarter.
-Finally, Quantitative Systematic Strategies LLC boosted its holdings in shares of Venator Materials by 238.8% in the 2nd quarter.
-Quantitative Systematic Strategies LLC now owns 80,806 shares of the company’s stock valued at $145,000 after buying an additional 56,955 shares in the last quarter.
-Institutional investors own 35.65% of the company’s stock.

 Venator Materials Company Profile